Wyoming Military and Veterans Benefits

-Wyoming Property Tax Exemption for Disabled Veterans and Surviving Spouses: Apply at your County Assessor’s Office between January 1 and the fourth Monday of May each year.
+Wyoming Veterans Property Tax Exemption Apply at your County Assessor’s Office between January 1 and the fourth Monday of May each year.
 Veterans must be residents of Wyoming three or more years prior to claiming the tax exemption and must have a DD Form 214 or equivalent.
 Additionally, one of the following must apply:

 Served in the Armed Forces during World War II, Korean War, or Vietnam War; or

 Must have served overseas during an armed conflict and received an Armed Forces Expeditionary Medal or equivalent; or